 - Offer additional training if a new chemical is introduced to your workplace.

 Under OSHA guidelines, your employer is required to keep a material safety data sheet (MSDS) for each hazardous chemical used in your workplace.
 This is a document that must be submitted by the chemical's manufacturer to your employer.
 You have a legal right to see and copy such documents.
-If you suspect you're allergic to a certain substance, show the MSDS to your doctor.
+If you suspect you're allergic to a certain substance, show the MSDS to your health care provider.

 While at work, be alert for unsafe and unhealthy working conditions and report them to your supervisor.
 If necessary, call OSHA at 800-321-OSHA (800-321-6742) and ask for an on-site inspection.
 You can do this so that your name won't be revealed to your employer.

 Diagnosing occupational asthma is similar to diagnosing other types of asthma.
-However, your doctor will also try to identify whether a workplace substance is causing your symptoms and what it may be.
+However, your health care provider will also try to identify whether a workplace substance is causing your symptoms and what it may be.

 An asthma diagnosis needs to be confirmed with lung (pulmonary) function tests and an allergy skin prick test.
-Your doctor may order blood tests, X-rays or other tests to rule out a cause other than occupational asthma.
+Blood tests, X-rays or other tests may be necessary to rule out a cause other than occupational asthma.

 Testing your lung function

-Your doctor may ask you to perform lung function tests.
+You may be asked to perform lung function tests.
 These include:

 Spirometry.
-This noninvasive test, which measures how well you breathe, is the preferred test for diagnosing asthma.
+This noninvasive test measures how well you breathe.
+It is the preferred test for diagnosing asthma.
 During this 10- to 15-minute test, you take deep breaths and forcefully exhale into a hose connected to a machine called a spirometer.
-If certain key measurements are below normal for a person of your age and sex, your airways may be blocked by inflammation — a key sign of asthma.
+If certain key measurements are below the standard range for a person of your age and sex, your airways may be blocked by inflammation — a key sign of asthma.

-Your doctor has you inhale a bronchodilator drug used in asthma treatment, then retake the spirometry test.
+You'll inhale a bronchodilator drug used in asthma treatment, then take the spirometry test again.
 If your measurements improve significantly, it's likely you have asthma.

 Tests for causes of occupational asthma

-Your doctor may do tests to see whether you have a reaction to specific substances.
+You may need tests to see whether you have a reaction to specific substances.
 These include:

 Avoiding the workplace substance that causes your symptoms is critical.
 However, once you become sensitive to a substance, tiny amounts may trigger asthma symptoms, even if you wear a mask or respirator.